-With the purchase of 9.5 acres of underutilized property located on the edge of Sugar House; one of Salt Lake City’s most vibrant and rapidly changing communities, an amazing opportunity was created not only for investors but also for the community.
+With the purchase of 9.5 acres of underutilized property located on the edge of Sugar House; an amazing opportunity was created not only for investors but also for the community.
 When news broke that the current property tenant, Shopko, was going out of business, the new owner Westport Capital received a flood of interest from potential partners and speculation about what the property would become began instantaneously.
 Called Hello Sugar House!, we put into action a community engagement plan.

 Along with our partners Wilkinson Ferrari & Co., our team identified key stakeholders and community groups in the Sugar House area that could guide opinion and share information with larger audiences.
-We interviewed stakeholders individually and presented to larger community groups to understand what opportunities and challenges they saw for Sugar House.
+We interviewed stakeholders individually and presented to larger community groups in order to understand what opportunities and challenges they saw in Sugar House.

 With the initial community feedback in hand, we reconvened a group of 12-15 community stakeholders to further explore ideas for the development.
 During a two-hour exploration session, we refined project solutions for connectivity, building uses, massing, and overall look and feel.